A word, first, on the audacity of coupling the names of

 As for Craddock -- He should obviously have left that

-campus, yet hung around, hanging on, a figure of pity (of the cross-oneself
+campus, yet he hung around, hanging on, a figure of pity (of the cross-oneself

 kind), like Mario Savio, the former free-speech firebrand, who likewise never